 Much like any other vehicle or appliance, a bike needs to be taken care of well to properly serve its purpose to you.
 A big part of caring for your bicycle is how you store it when it’s not in use.
 So, next time you store your bike, remember that:

 - Wall hooks and mounts can be very efficient for storing your bike both in your apartment and other closed areas, such as garages and sheds.

 - Bike covers and outside storage boxes will provide your bicycle with the protection it needs from harsh weather conditions.

-- There are reliable storage facilities that you can hire on a flexible basis to meet your needs.
+- There are reliable sports equipment storage facilities that you can hire on a flexible basis to meet your needs.

 - Tending to your bike regularly and especially before taking it into storage will increase its lifetime.

 Where did you store your bike when it was off the road last winter?
 Would you give any of the above methods a go, or are you already using any of them?